kolesarm/ebci/README.md

 installed).
 See [ebci_matlab](https://github.com/mikkelpm/ebci_matlab) for a Matlab version of this package.

+This software package is based upon work supported by the National Science Foundation under grant numbers SES-2049765 (Armstrong), SES-22049356 (Kolesár), and (SES-1851665), and by work supported by the Alfred P. Sloan Research Fellowship (Kolesár).

 ## Installation

 You can get the current development version from GitHub: